Favourited 56 times

 We really need a lot of help, and would love to have someone stay and work with us for the whole growing season.
 You would have the opportunity to learn a lot about growing food, from start to finish.

 Help in the house

 At our farm, you'll learn a lot about growing vegetables organically.
 You'll also experience the joy of being part of an organization that helps people in need.
 We can help you learn to speak English.
 We will also have fun together, playing games, canoeing, swimming.

-Right now, we're constructing a greenhouse.
-We need to start moving manure to the garden and preparing the soil for planting.
+Starting in April, we'll be preparing the garden for planting and starting seedlings in the greenhouse.
 Through the spring and summer, we need a lot of help in the garden - planting, weeding, harvesting.
 We'll also need help at the farmers' markets and with operating our other programs.
 And there are always other things to do, like getting firewood.

 English, intermediate Spanish

 We have a bedroom with a futon bed available.
-Also, there are lots of beautiful locations to set up a tent for camping.
-If you don't have a tent, you can use ours).
+Also, there are lots of beautiful locations to set up a tent for camping (if you don't have a tent, you can use ours).

 Smoking (cigarettes) is okay in designated areas, but no drugs please.